virgili0/Virgilio/Topics/statistics-fundamentals.md

 Probability theory governs every daily event, from microscopic to macroscopic, even if we hardly realize it!

-But you may have thought about the odds of winning, for example the game of dice, or when you estimate the probability of having successfully passed an exam!
+But you may have thought about the odds of winning, for example, the game of dice, or when you estimate the probability of having successfully passed an exam!

 Probability theory is so interconnected with statistical and mathematical concepts that it _is difficult to explain why it is fundamental_: simply consider it as the basic building blocks of more advanced statistical concepts based on it.

-Not to mention that knowledge of probability theory can be very useful in everyday life, since it can suggest us how to behave on certain occasions, to make the best choices, or involving the least risk of failure.
+Not to mention that knowledge of probability theory can be very useful in everyday life since it can suggest to us how to behave on certain occasions, to make the best choices, or involving the least risk of failure.

 Fortunately, you can have the (perhaps) best course on probability theory available to date, offered as usual by MIT.